#WasteNothing Challenge: results from year one

 Participants were equipped with a starter-pack of reusable items, from wax food wraps, to reusable cups and even a wormery for food waste.
 A team of waste reduction experts from Bristol Waste then supported them on their journey with workshops, hints and tips and an online forum to share ideas.
 Workshops included learning how to make beauty products, upcycle, grow food from scratch, repair broken items and even how to make cheese!

-The project was backed by more than 30 local businesses who provided support to participants including items for the zero-waste start-up kit, discounts at their shops and workshops.
+The project was backed by more than 30 local businesses.
+Support for participants included items for the zero-waste start-up kit, and discounts at their shops and workshops.
 The fantastic results from the waste nothing challenge are in part thanks to them!

 Some of the action’s participants tried to reduce their waste included:

-- Shopping differently; looking for loose produce in supermarkets, visiting shops that let you take your own containers e.g. refill or scoop shops, bakeries, grocers, and markets, and getting refill or packaging free deliveries e.g. milk in glass bottles and veg boxes.
+- Shopping differently; looking for loose produce in supermarkets, visiting shops that let you take your own containers and getting packaging-free deliveries.

 - Experimenting with making packaged foods from scratch e.g. hummus, yogurt, and cheese.